the-t-in-rtf/ul-import/README.md

 The Unified Listing pulls "source" records from [GARI](http://www.gari.info).
 To import "core" data from GARI:

  1. In a production environment:  `npm run gari-import`
- 2. In a development environment: `node src/js/gari/index.js --optionsFile %ul-imports/configs/gari-dev.json`
+ 2. In a development environment: `npm run gari-import -- --optionsFile %ul-imports/configs/gari-dev.json`

 To import "image" data from GARI:

 1. In production: `npm run gari-image-import`
-2. In a development environment: `node src/js/images/gari-image-sync.js --optionsFile %ul-imports/configs/gari-image-sync-dev.json`
+2. In a development environment: `npm run gari-image-import -- --optionsFile %ul-imports/configs/gari-image-sync-dev.json`

 ### The SAI